 History of Azgrand Internet Marketing

-Azgrand Internet Marketing was started in late 1999/early 2000 in Mesa, Arizona, by John W. Abert and his wife, Sharon.
+Azgrand Internet Marketing was started in late 1999 in Mesa, Arizona, by John W. Abert and his wife, Sharon.
 An internet business can be “as grand” (therefore the name) as any brick and mortar store.
 The location at the time, also added to the choice of names.

 It started out with 18 different store-front web sites carrying over a million products, but the company supplying the platform for the stores and the products changed their way of doing business, and their name.
 Azgrand had no choice but to go in its own direction.

-In the spring of 2005, ten years of living in the heat and traffic of the desert Southwest had gotten to us, and we moved to Cherokee Village, Arkansas, a place we have owned property since 1965, even though we lived in Northern Indiana until 1992.
-By August of 2015, we will again have a new address in a state without a sales tax nexus law (so we can once again be Amazon Associates).
-The exact state to use for a mailing address is to be decided yet.
+In the spring of 2005, ten years of living in the heat and traffic of the desert Southwest had gotten to us, and we moved to Cherokee Village, Arkansas, a place we have owned property since 1965 (even though we lived in Northern Indiana until 1992).
+We lost our Amazon Associate status when Arkansas passed a sales tax nexus law in July of 2012, and Amazon forced us out of that portion of our business and income.
+But as of November of 2015, we again have a new address in a state without a sales tax nexus law (so we can once again be Amazon Associates).
+The state we have chosen as our new domicile and mailing address is now South Dakota.

 The web platforms we use

 From the outset, we experimented with several different web builders, just to see how they worked and be able to compare them.
 Besides platforms provided by product vendors, we also tried both free ones and paid ones.
 Over the last 17 years we have worked with FrontPage 2000, and it’s successor, MS Expressions, as well as WebPlus 9 and Web Plus X4 from Serif Software, and others created through “open source” providers.